Close Banner

 There are upgraded options to enter the land that have a fee.
 If Super Nintendo World is important to you, we highly recommend planning a few weeks ahead of time and purchasing Early Access.
 That allows you to enter the land one hour before the park opens.
 It will be the least crowded and least overwhelming time of day.
 And it's the coolest and best time of day for people with disabilities.
 The lines for the challenges will be the shortest then.
 Focus on those during that time if you are getting a Power-Up Band.

-How do I access Mario Kart?
+How Do I Access Mario Kart?

 Overview of the Universal Studios Hollywood Attraction Assistance Pass-People on Mario Kart

-What about using the Attraction Assistance Pass in the Upper Lot or for the Studio Tour?
+What About Using the Attraction Assistance Pass in the Upper Lot or for the Studio Tour?

 Compared to the Lower Lot, the Studio Tour and Upper Lot attractions are toadally easier to manage with the AAP.
 The Studio Tour is accessible via elevator for guests who cannot use the escalator.
 We were directed immediately to the correct queue at the Studio Tour.
 We also headed to appropriate Upper Lot rides and show queues.
 With shows, characters and other activities, you'll find a lot more to do while waiting for return times.
 The AAP card can also assist you in accessing a wand pairing demonstration at Ollivanders in the Wizarding World.

-Can I use the AAP during special events, such as Halloween Horror Nights?
+Can I Use the AAP during Special Events, such as Halloween Horror Nights?

 Just as with other situations, research which attractions may be safe and interesting for your family member with special needs.
 You can pick up a Guide for Rider Safety at Guest Relations or view it in advance.
 The pamphlet can help guests avoid smoke and fog or certain lighting.
 You can also read about which rides accommodate a service animal.
 Find out which attractions are best for guests who have a fear of heights or small spaces.